muratk3n/thirdwave/en/README.md

 ---

-So many thimgs are theft in con jargon.. what else..?
+So many things are theft in con jargon.. what else..?
 Taxation is theft too right?

 ---